PhenomSG/California-House-Price-Prediction/README.md

 - **Pandas**: Data manipulation and analysis.
 - **Matplotlib & Seaborn**: For creating data visualizations.
 - **Scikit-learn**: For loading the dataset and implementing machine learning models.

-## Conclusion
-This project explores the impact of various features on house prices in California.
-The visualizations provide an intuitive understanding of the relationships between house prices and features like location, income, and proximity to the ocean.
-The next steps could involve applying machine learning models to predict house prices based on these features.